OpenCDSS/cdss-app-statedmi-doc-dev/README.md

 * Use ***bold italics*** when referencing UI components such as menus.
 * Use slashes to indicate ***Menu / SubMenu***.
 * Images are handled as follows:
-	+ Where narrative content pages are sufficiently separated into folders, image files exist in those folder with names that match the original StateMod Word documentation.
+  + Where narrative content pages are sufficiently separated into folders, image files exist in those folder with names that match the original TSTool Word documentation.
   This approach has been used for the most part.
   + If necessary, place images in a folder with the same name as the content file and include `-images` at the end of the folder name at the same level (for example `x.md` and `x-images/`) or include an `images` folder under the content folder.
   + When using images in the documents, consider providing a link to look at the full-sized image, as follows (normal MkDocs approach does not seem to work?):

 ```text